 Joe Fairless: What’s a mistake you’ve made on a transaction?

 Chad Doty: I bought a deal that was a 1978 and had asbestos; we wanted to do washers and dryers in the deal and we couldn’t without a massive renovation budget, because of the remediation costs.
 It was still profitable, but it dinged our ability to grow rents at a faster pace… So that’s one.

 Joe Fairless: Best ever way you like to give back?

-Clayton, thanks so much for being on the show.
-I hope you have a best ever day.
-I’m glad that your health is good, and I enjoyed getting to know you… And we’ll talk to you soon.
+Thanks for being on the show.
+I hope you have a best ever day, and we’ll talk to you soon.

 Chad Doty: Thanks, Joe.Follow Me: